Mid Mountains Legal Blog

 5. Child maintenance.

-Parenting plans are flexible: they can be changed at any time by both parents by agreeing in writing.
+Parenting plans are flexible: they can be changed at any time by both parents agreeing in writing.

 Are parenting plans legally binding?